MoeinT/AZ-104/README.md

 - **Enabling diagnostics:** For some resources like Azure SQL, you only have access to the full version of logs when diognostics is enabled.
 - **Using an agent:** For Virtual Machines, you can install a log analytics agent and configure it to send data to Log Analytics workspace.
 By doing this, you increase the extent of data collected in Azure Monitor.
 This agent is automatically installed on the VM as soon as a Data Collection Rule has been configured on the VM as the source.s

+## Azure VM Insight
+As discussed before, you can define Data Collection Rules on your VMs and send certain log data to the Log Analytics Workspace using an agent on the source VM, and then start running your queries and peform aggregations, analysis and visualizations on the results and define log search alerts.
+However, with the help of a feature called Azure VM Inisht in Azure Monitor, certain metrics get automatically detected and you get notified in cased of any any performance, network or health anomolies.

+In order to take advantage of this feature, it has to be enabled under the "insight" tab of the VM resource.
+Here's what it does:
+- Helps to monitor the heath and performance of Azure VMs.
+- Helps to identify performance and network issues in your Azure VMs.
+- Has support for VMs, VM scale-sets and on-premise machines.

 ## Configure file and folder backups
 Azure backup replaces your off-site or on-premise backup solution with cloud-based solution that's secure, cost-effective and reliable.